Morah0/Morah0/README.md

 - 👋 Hi, I’m Olexiy - @Morah0
 - 👀 I’m interested in games.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on games project
+- 💞️ I’m looking to collaborate on games project.
-- 📫 How to reach me: write to email psyhologist2@gmail.com!
+- 📫 How to reach me: write to email psyhologist2@gmail.com

 <!---
 Morah0/Morah0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.